rainiwu/lidarDetective/README.md

 * `hdr` - Header files
 * `src` - Source files

+## Prerequisites
+1. pthread
+2. udev
+Prerequisites can be installed on Ubuntu using the following command:
+`apt -y install libudev-dev libpthread-stubs0-dev`

 ## Build Instructions
 1. Create new build directory in project root
 2. Navigate to newly created directory